MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/model-update/secure-model-update/index.md

 2. Perform the following steps:
     * Copy the resulting text, without the `BEGIN PUBLIC KEY` and `END PUBLIC KEY`.
     * In the client application, open the mobilefirst configuration file (i.e `mfpclient.plist` for iOS and `mfpclient.properties` for Android).
-    * Add the new key value called `wlSecureNativeUpdatePublicKey`.
+    * Add the new key value called `wlSecureModelUpdatePublicKey`.
     * Provide the public key for the corresponding key value and save.